 - IN CASE OF THREE TIES, after a Winner has been declared official, the 2nd and 3rd positions shall be decided among the three players or teams, with the same number of points, through elimination, according to their ROTATING POSITION.
 However, if after playing the first play-off point, any player or team score reaches the number of points that the game calls for (7 or 9-pts), said player or team shall immediately be awarded 2nd, 3rd, or 4th position, as the case may be, and any remaining players or teams shall forfeit the right to play for said position.

-NOTE: There is incentive for players to play to the best of their abilities as the players are awarded bonus prize money for their finish positions in a game (top 3 positions in a 7-point game, top 4 positions in a 9-point game).
+NOTE: There is incentive for players to play to the best of their abilities as the players are awarded bonus prize money for their finish positions in a game (top 3 positions in a 7-point game).
 This incentive prize money each game is in addition to a player’s regular salary and benefits.
-Here are the current bonus prize money amounts for the 2020 Magic City meet:
+Here are the bonus prize money amounts that were in place for the 2020 Magic City meet for the top 3-finishers (Note: amounts are larger now):

 SayHiLi.com is not responsible for errors or omissions.